Grey Coverage in Englewood, CO: Root Touch-Ups vs Grey Blending

 If you want:

-This is something we walk through every day with clients at our Englewood salon, especially as their maintenance preferences change over time.
+This is something we walk through every day with clients at our Englewood salon, especially when someone is deciding whether to keep covering greys fully or move toward a more dimensional result.

 How to Transition from Full Coverage to Blending